Ensyn - Renewable Fuels and Chemicals from Non-Food Biomass.

 Picture

-2012: Ensyn establishes joint venture with Fibria Celulose S.A., Brazil (now Suzano A/S)
+2012: Ensyn establishes relationship with Fibria Celulose S.A., Brazil (now Suzano A/S)

-• Ensyn and Fibria (now Suzano A/S) establish an equally-owned joint venture for the development of facilities to produce biocrude in Brazil.
-The goal of the joint venture is to combine the strengths of each party to create a major biocrude production base in Brazil
+• In 2012 Ensyn and Fibria (now Suzano S.A.) established an equally owned joint venture for the development of facilities to produce biocrude in Brazil.

 Picture